-- We maintained our market leadership position with a total 40.8% market share in India. - To expand our customer base, we launched Fuel@Call a platform through which customers can get diesel delivered at their doorsteps. - We have solarised 1,166 outlets, as a part of our endeavour to increase the consumption of green energy in our retail network. - All segments of LPG including Domestic, NDNE, Bulk and Auto registered positive growth during 2021-22. - We, along with Total Energies, France, have started the production and distribution of value-added bituminous products from our Institutional Business facilities in Jodhpur, Chennai and Kolkata.
+- We maintained our market leadership position with a total 40.8% market share in India. - To expand our customer base, we launched Fuel@Call a platform through which customers can get diesel delivered at their doorsteps. - We have solarised 1,166 outlets, as a part of our endeavour to increase the consumption of green energy in our retail network. - All segments of LPG including Domestic, NDNE, Bulk and Auto registered positive growth during 2021-22. - We, along with Total Energies, France, have started the production and distribution of value-added bituminous products from our Institutional Business facilities in Jodhpur, Chennai and Kolkata. - We commissioned grassroot POL Depot at Guntakal (Andhra Pradesh) and Railhead Depot at Cachar Valley, Moinarbond and Silchar (Assam).

-Mechanical completion achieved in brownfield projects for POL terminal at Ratlam (Madhya Pradesh), Manmad (Maharashtra) and Ahmednagar (Maharashtra) and grassroot projects at Motihari (Bihar) and Asanur (Tamil Nadu).

-Mechanical completion achieved for LPG Import Terminal at Paradip (Odisha), additional tankage at LPG Bottling Plant Bikaner (Rajasthan) and Lucknow (Uttar Pradesh).

-Commissioning of Greenfield Bottling plant at Agartala (Tripura), Korba (Chhattisgarh), Jabalpur (Madhya Pradesh) and Gwalior (Madhya Pradesh) and additional tankage at Raninagar (West Bengal).
+- Mechanical completion achieved in brownfield projects for POL terminal at Ratlam (Madhya Pradesh), Manmad (Maharashtra) and Ahmednagar (Maharashtra) and grassroot projects at Motihari (Bihar) and Asanur (Tamil Nadu). - Mechanical completion achieved for LPG Import Terminal at Paradip (Odisha), additional tankage at LPG Bottling Plant Bikaner (Rajasthan) and Lucknow (Uttar Pradesh). - Commissioning of Greenfield Bottling plant at Agartala (Tripura), Korba (Chhattisgarh), Jabalpur (Madhya Pradesh) and Gwalior (Madhya Pradesh) and additional tankage at Raninagar (West Bengal).